-The Minister of Higher Education and Training, Naledi Pandor has announce that the 2019 National Student Financial Aid Scheme (NSFAS) applications for new applicants has been opened on Monday, 3rd September 2018.
+The Minister of Higher Education Science and Technology, DR. Blade Nzimande has announce that the 2020 National Student Financial Aid Scheme (NSFAS) applications for new applicants has been opened on Sunday, 1st September 2019.

-The announcement follows a meeting the Minister had with the (NSFAS) administrator, Dr Randall Carolissen, in Cape Town, yesterday (29 August 2018).
+In a document we intercepted, the announcement follows a meeting the Minister had with the (NSFAS) administrator, Dr Randall Carolissen, in Cape Town.

 applications with a focus group of high school learners yielded positive results in